 I still occasionally produce graphic design, illustration and mural work and have a separate website dedicated to my output in these areas (tfdesignandillustration.wordpress.com).

-Outside of my art practice I’ve worked for many years with people with learning disabilities and consider my approach in this area to be person-centred and rooted in the social model of disability.
+Outside of my art practice I’ve worked for many years with people with learning disabilities and use a person-centred approach.
 I have four years of experience working as a further education lecturer and have taught Art, Craft, Gardening, Basic Carpentry Skills and Money Skills to young people and adults with learning disabilities.
 Prior to, and overlapping my teaching role I have a further twelve years of experience employed as a Personal Support Worker/Learning Assistant within a further education setting.
 I currently work for a national charity and support older people with learning disabilities as they engage in craft and gardening activities.

 Selected projects, events and exhibitions